Hybridly

 See also: architecture

-Loads views, layouts and components from the current directory.
+Loads views and layouts from the current directory.

 Usage